JourdonLynch/World_Happiness/README.md

  The Pandas, matplotlib.pyplot, and seaborn libraries were imported to conduct the cleaning and analysis.

-The initial dataframe consisted of 135 rows and 10 columns
+The initial dataframe from 2019 consisted of 135 rows and 10 columns
 • The country column contained the object data type and consisted of the names of 135 countries included in the study and had no null values.
 No changes were made.

 • The **social_support** column contained the float64 data type and ranked countries based on their social support.
 1 null value was found and filled with the mean column value instead of removing the row.